ae-foster/badapted/README.md

         - prior (dictionary).
 The keys provide the parameter name.
 The values must be scipy.stats objects which define the prior distribution for this parameter.

-        We provide choice functions in `badapted.choice_functions.py`.
-In this example, we define it in the __init__ but it is not necessary to happen here.
         '''
         self.n_particles = int(n_particles)
         self.prior = prior